yezero/sandstorm/roadmap/platform/powerbox/README.md

 ## TODO(feature): Incoming OAuth

-Sandstorm will implement OAuth (or an OAuth-style protocol) to allow third-party sites and clients to request access to a user's Sandstorm grains.
+Thurly will implement OAuth (or an OAuth-style protocol) to allow third-party sites and clients to request access to a user's Thurly grains.

-Whereas most OAuth flows involve a simple yes/no security request, Sandstorm will display a Powerbox, passing back to the requester an API key for the specific capbaility the user chose.
+Whereas most OAuth flows involve a simple yes/no security request, Thurly will display a Powerbox, passing back to the requester an API key for the specific capbaility the user chose.

 ## Query format